521 Policy: Graduation Requirements

 VII.
 OTHER PROVISIONS

-A. The school district will notify students and their parents of the school district’s graduation requirements within 30 working days of a student’s entry into ninth grade.
+A. The District will notify students and their parents of the District’s graduation requirements within 30 working days of a student’s entry into ninth grade.

-Consistent with the mission and belief statements adopted by the Board of Education and to the extent permitted by law, flexibility will be provided as to the designation of courses which meet requirements.
+B. Consistent with the mission and belief statements of the board of education and to the extent permitted by law, flexibility will be provided as to the designation of courses which meet requirements.
 It is also intended that students have some choice as to when requirements are met.

-B. If a student desires early graduation, he/she must submit a plan in writing to his/her counselor prior to the start of the senior year.
-This written plan must have the endorsement of the student's parents or guardian and the approval of the high school administration.
+F. If a student desires early graduation, they must submit a plan in writing to their counselor prior to the start of the senior year.
+This written plan must have the endorsement of the student's parent or guardian and the approval of the high school administration.
 Students who have graduated early will not be eligible to participate in identified co-curricular activities but are encouraged to take part in graduation ceremonies and events.

 1. All course or standards and credit requirements must be met;